A Step into the Past: Time travelling

-Warring States Period
+Warring states period

 Hong enjoys a series of adventures in history.
 His knowledge of the 21st century, intelligence and experience as an elite special agent, as well as his prowess in martial arts, enables him to make a strong stand in history.
 He enters the service of various lords and nobles, and becomes a valuable ally to them.
 Concurrently, he becomes involved in romantic relationships with four women.
 The first, Sin-yau, is a wandering female assassin and the first person he meets after travelling back in time.
 The second, Wu Ting-fong, is the beautiful but spoiled daughter of a wealthy noble.
 The third is a pretty female scholar named Kam Ching, who resembles his 21st century girlfriend Chun Ching in appearance and shares a similar name (completely homophonic in Standard Mandarin).
 The last is Princess Chiu Sin, the daughter of the king of Zhao, who dies in a tragic incident later.
 He also befriends the king's sister Chiu Nga and her son Chiu Poon.
 Meanwhile, he foils the evil plans of Chiu Muk, a secret agent from the Chu state, and becomes Chiu's enemy.
 Chiu Muk's henchman Lin Chun also sees Hong as his greatest rival.